 If, for some reason, you are not medically eligible to undergo LASIK in Manhattan with Dr. Belmont, do not fret!
 You may be an appropriate candidate for another vision correction procedure such as PRK.
-Although PRK laser eye surgery is actually the precursor to LASIK, it offers visual results that are very similar to LASIK results and has certain advantages over LASIK.
+Although PRK laser eye surgery is actually the precursor to LASIK elegibility, it offers visual results that are very similar to LASIK results and has certain advantages over LASIK.

 For instance, LASIK surgery involves creating a flap in the cornea.
 In contrast, with PRK, Dr. Belmont does not have to make an incision in the eye.
 Instead, she uses a laser to ablate the surface of the cornea.
 Although it may take a few more days to notice an improvement in vision with PRK, there are none of the side effects associated with creating a corneal flap during LASIK surgery.

 In the past, when the FDA had only just approved PRK for vision correction, only individuals with mild to moderate nearsightedness were considered appropriate candidates for PRK.
-But thanks to advancements in PRK and other advanced surface ablation (ASA) techniques, most patients are now eligible for PRK, and it is considered an outstanding alternative to LASIK.
+But thanks to advancements in PRK and other advanced surface ablation (ASA) techniques, most patients are now eligible for PRK, and it is considered an outstanding alternative to LASIK eligibility.

 During your initial visit to Belmont Eye Center in New York, Dr. Belmont will review your eye health and medical history as well as listen to your vision-correction objectives.
 Based on your unique eye anatomy and surgical goals, she will recommend a treatment protocol that is tailored to satisfy your needs.